dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**: Ensure a control plane IP is assigned to the admin NIC.

-⦾ **Kubernetes pods on the manager node are in CreateContainerConfigError and Calico Pods are in CrashLoopBackoff error after running omnia.yml.**
+⦾ **Kubernetes pods on the kube_control_plane are in CreateContainerConfigError and Calico Pods are in CrashLoopBackoff error after running omnia.yml.**

 **Potential Cause:**

-Calico pods are configured with the NIC name of the manager node.
+Calico pods are configured with the NIC name of the kube_control_plane.
 If the NIC name of the other nodes are not the same, the pods will throw an error and retry later.

 **Workaround:**